TalkToBeavs/TalkToBeavs/README.md

 	<h3 align="center">🦫 Welcome to the official repository for TalkToBeavs! 🦫 </h3>
 	<br>
 	<p align="center"
 	<i align="center"> TalkToBeavs is a social media application that allows Oregon State University students to connect with each other and chat in real-time.
-Users can create and join their own rooms to chat with other beavs.
+Users can create and join their own rooms to chat with other beavs in Video or Text chat.
-	<br><br>Users can post messages in the text chat room and share GIFs from Giphy on the feed.
-Users can upvote and downvote posts on the feed to signify their liking of a post.
-Users can also follow other beavs to see their posts.</i>
+	<br><br>Users can post messages and share GIFs from Giphy on the feed.
+Users can upvote and downvote posts on the feed to signify their liking/dislike of a post.
+Users can also follow other beavs to see their posts, as well as edit their profile.</i>
       <br>
 	<br>
-	<h3 align="center">TalkToBeavs was made with ♡ by <a href="https://github.com/Nyumat">@Nyumat</a>  <a href="https://github.com/artkolpakov">@artkolpakov</a> <a href="https://github.com/hannacol">@hannacol</a> <a href="https://github.com/solderq35">@solderq35</a></h3>
+	<h3 align="center">TalkToBeavs was made with ♡ by: <br> <a href="https://github.com/Nyumat">@nyumat</a>  <a href="https://github.com/artkolpakov">@artkolpakov</a> <a href="https://github.com/hannacol">@hannacol</a> <a href="https://github.com/solderq35">@solderq35</a></h3>
 	<br>
       <h3 align="center">
 	🚀  This Project has been deployed <a href="https://talktobeavs.onrender.com">here</a> 🚀  </h3>